 The requirement jumps right out at you, doesn’t it?
 Even if you are a Christian, the only way to guarantee that God will hear your prayers is to live a life of personal holiness.
-Of course, I’m not talking about some unattainable sinless perfection.
-Such perfection isn’t possible for born sinners such as us.
+Obviously, I’m not talking about some unattainable sinless perfection because such perfection simply isn’t possible for born sinners such as us.
 But I am talking about making the confession of your sins and the actual repentance of them integral parts of your walk with Christ.

 I’ve known some professing Christian singles who chose to live with members of the opposite sex rather than get married.
 I’ve known others who frequently got drunk on alcohol or high on drugs.
 I’ve known others who consistently conducted themselves in other sinful ways.
-Concerning these Christians, I’ve asked myself, “Is God even hearing their prayers?”
+Concerning these people, I’ve asked myself, “Is God even hearing their prayers?”
 Based upon the passages that I gave earlier, a solid case can be made to answer, “No, He’s not.”

 I’m not trying to play the role of “Prayer Czar” here.
 God is God, and He can choose to hear any prayer that He wants to hear, regardless of how the person is living.
 If, however, His word means what it says, He has to draw some lines of division between the prayers of Christians who are trying to live right and the prayers of those who aren’t.